stallev/langs/texts/eng/b1b2/lessons_list/08-travel-transportation.md

 ## Основной текст / Main Text

-Last summer, my family and I decided to travel to Europe for our vacation, and it was absolutely amazing!
-We planned the trip for months, booking our flight tickets and finding a nice hotel in Paris.
-The journey was long but totally worth it.
-We had to pack our luggage carefully because we were going to be away for two weeks, and we didn't want to forget anything important.
+Last summer, my family and I decided to *travel* to Europe for our *vacation*, and it was absolutely amazing!
+We planned the *trip* for months, booking our *flight* *tickets* and finding a nice *hotel* in Paris.
+The *journey* was long but totally worth it.
+We had to pack our *luggage* carefully *because* we were going to be away for two weeks, and we didn't want to forget anything important.

-When we arrived at the airport, everything went smoothly.
-The flight was comfortable, and we even got to watch some movies during the trip.
-After landing, we took a taxi to our hotel, which was located right in the center of the city.
-The hotel was beautiful and had an amazing view of the Eiffel Tower.
+When we arrived at the *airport*, everything went smoothly.
+The *flight* was comfortable, and we even got to watch some movies during the *trip*.
+After landing, we took a *taxi* to our *hotel*, which was located right in the center of the city.
+The *hotel* was beautiful and had an amazing view of the Eiffel Tower.

-During our holiday, we used different types of transportation to get around the city.
-We took the bus to visit museums, rode the train to go to other cities, and sometimes drove a rental car when we wanted to explore the countryside.
-We also took a boat trip down the Seine River, which was one of the highlights of our vacation.
+During our *holiday*, we used different types of transportation to get around the city.
+We took the *bus* to visit museums, *rode* the *train* to go to other cities, and sometimes *drove* a rental *car* when we wanted to explore the countryside.
+We also took a *ship* *trip* down the Seine River, which was one of the highlights of our *vacation*.

-One day, we got lost in the city and had to use a map to find our way back to the hotel.
-It was actually kind of fun getting lost because we discovered some really cool places that we wouldn't have found otherwise.
-We met some friendly locals who helped us with directions, and we even learned a few French phrases along the way.
+One day, we got lost in the city and had to use a *map* to find our way back to the *hotel*.
+It was actually kind of fun getting lost *because* we discovered some really cool places that we wouldn't have found otherwise.
+We met some friendly locals *who* helped us with directions, and we even learned a few French phrases along the way.
+We also used *tickets* for the metro and *passport* for international travel.

 ## Дополнительные примеры / Additional Examples